-Let's consider the number of 0's between two consecutive 1's plus one as return time in GBP-I, and denote the return time from the $(i-1)^{th}$ 1 to the $i^{th}$ 1 as $T_i.$ Then, by the way that GBP-I is constructed, return times, $\{T_i,i=2,3,\cdots,\},$ are i.i.d. with its pmf We will drop the subscript and use $T$ as a random variable for return time in GBP-I.
+Let's consider the number of 0's between two successive 1's plus one as a return time, also called interarrival time, and denote the return time from the $(i-1)^{th}$ 1 to the $i^{th}$ 1 in the GBP-I as $T_i.$ In the GBP-I, return times, $\{T_i,i=2,3,\cdots,\},$ are i.i.d. with We will drop the subscript and use $T$ as a random variable for return time in the GBP-I.